EllenPeng123/Gitlet/README.md

 Multiple Commits(Commit Tree):
 ![img](4.png)

-Internal structures:
+Internal structures:<br />
-  Blobs: Essentially the contents of files.
+  Blobs: Essentially the contents of files.<br />
-  Trees: Directory structures mapping names to references to blobs and other trees (subdirectories).
+  Trees: Directory structures mapping names to references to blobs and other trees (subdirectories).<br>
   Commits: Combinations of log messages, other metadata (commit date, author, etc.), a reference to a tree, and references to parent commits.
-The repository also maintains a mapping from branch heads to references to commits, so that certain important commits have symbolic names.
+The repository also maintains a mapping from branch heads to references to commits, so that certain important commits have symbolic names.<br />

 ![img](5.png)